Pankajtanwarbanna/scream-to-unlock/README.md

 ## Features

 - Blocks websites with a fancy lock screen
+- Add your own websites to block also
 - Voice recognition to detect the unlock phrase
 - Volume-based unlock timer - speak louder for more time
 - Real-time audio visualizer with waves and volume bars
 - Feedback based on how loud you were

-## Coming Soon 🚀
-**Custom Website Blocking** - Add your own websites to block!
-This feature is currently in progress and has been submitted to the Chrome Web Store.
-It should be live in a couple of days.

 ## Built with ❤️ by